Death of Tina Fontaine: Disappearances and discovery

 In early 2014, at the age of 15, Tina Fontaine went to Winnipeg to visit her mother.
-By that time, Duck had lost custody of her children as a result of her involvement in sex work and her struggling with alcoholism.
+By that time, Duck had lost custody of her children as a result of her involvement in sex work and her struggle with alcoholism.
 On 17 and 18 July, Fontaine was under Child and Family Services (CFS) care in Winnipeg, housed at a downtown hotel.

 On 31 July 2014, Fontaine was reported missing to Winnipeg Police Service (WPS).
 Her aunt Lana later said that Fontaine had stayed with her during the August long weekend (1–3 August).
 On 5 August, Fontaine telephoned her CFS worker and was subsequently picked up by members of CFS and WPS.
 What happened to Fontaine between 5 and 8 August is unclear, but she remained a missing youth.
 She presented at a youth shelter in the early morning hours of 8 August, but left shortly thereafter.
 At 5:15 am on 8 August, two police officers encountered her in a truck with an allegedly drunk driver as part of a traffic stop, but did not take her into custody, even though she was known to be missing.
 The two constables were suspended for their actions and left the police force.

 At 10 am, she was found passed out in an alleyway near the University of Winnipeg.
 She was escorted to the Health Sciences Centre for treatment.
 While at the hospital, Fontaine mentioned to her CFS worker that she had been associating with a 62-year-old man named Raymond Cormier.
 After being medically cleared for discharge, Fontaine was checked into a downtown hotel placement, which she soon left.